NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ## Sample Conversation

 Another option to influence how the LLM will respond is to configure a sample conversation.
 The sample conversation sets the tone for how the conversation between the user and the bot should go.
-It will help the LLM learn better the format, the tone of the conversation, and how verbose responses should be.
-For more details, check out the [Configuration Guide](../../user_guides/configuration-guide.md#sample-conversation).
+We will see further down the line how the sample conversation is included in the prompts.
+For more details, you can also refer to the [Configuration Guide](../../user_guides/configuration-guide.md#sample-conversation).

 ```python
 sample_conversation: |